 Every season, scouts from Future Considerations spend countless hours gathering information on the next wave of NHL talent coming down the pipe.
-Future Considerations Eastern head scout Justin Froese is no different.
+Future Considerations Eastern head scout Dylan Galloway is no different.

 Here is Galloway’s notebook for February.